Clint-WooliesX/MineSweeper/README.md

 [Win64_Minesweeper_V1.0 Standard ASCII release](https://github.com/Clint-WooliesX/MineSweeper/releases/tag/Win64)

 ## Design Brief:
-Recreate the Classic game Minesweeper using in a C# Console App, meeting the MVP criteria.
+Recreate the Classic game Minesweeper in a C# Console App, meeting the MVP criteria.

 ## Features beyond the scope of the MVP:
 * Game is rendered to the console using a text based graphical interface